 Has the study team sufficiently considered how our patients’ data and/or samples will be handled and transported?
 Does this comply with our data protection requirements?

 If there is a study treatment involved, does this cost more than standard treatment?
-If so, has the CCG agreed to pay for the excess?
-The study team should have a letter from your CCG stating that they agree to cover this cost.
+If so, has the local clinical research network (CRN) agreed to pay for the excess?
+The study team should have a letter from the CRN stating that they agree to cover this cost.

 Have there been any amendments to the study?
 Practices should make sure they review these as they can mean significant changes to what was originally proposed in the study documentation.

-You may be asked to sign a contract, which will usually be a standard format (the Department of Health advises that researchers use their standard template).
-Alternatively, the study team may want to use a Statement of Activities in place of a contract.
+You may be asked to sign a contract, which will usually be a standard format (the National institute for health research advises that researchers use their standard template).
+Alternatively, the study team may want to use an organisation information document in place of a contract.
 If you are asked to sign any other contract you may wish to ask for legal advice.

 Maybe this has piqued your interest, but you have decided that you don’t want to be involved with the particular study which approached you.
 To find out about other research in the area, click here, or to develop your own study idea click here.